AlexTISYoung/snipar/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Family-based GWAS is performed by the :ref:`gwas.py <gwas.py>` script.
-This script estimates direct genetic effects and (when using designs with observed/imputed parental genotypes) non-transmitted coefficients, and population effects of input genetic variants
+This script estimates direct genetic effects and (when using designs with observed/imputed parental genotypes) and non-transmitted coefficients of the input variants — the population effects, as estimated by standard GWAS.
-on the phenotype specified in the :ref:`phenotype file <phenotype>`.
+The phenotype specified in the :ref:`phenotype file <phenotype>`.
 (If multiple phenotypes are present in the :ref:`phenotype file <phenotype>`,
 the phenotype to analyse can be specified by its column name using the '--phen' argument and by its column index using the '--phen_index' argument, where '--phen_index 1' corresponds to the first phenotype.)

 If imputed parental genotypes are not provided, the default behaviour of the :ref:`gwas.py <gwas.py>` is to perform a meta-analysis of samples with genotyped siblings but without both parents genotyped —